datapharmer/DeclarativeScheduler/README.md

 # Declarative Scheduler Tool
-Declarative Scheduler - use the reporting engine and subscribe feature to update records in report on a daily/weekly/monthly schedule
+Declarative Scheduler Tool for Salesforce admins - use the reporting engine and subscribe feature to update records in report on a daily/weekly/monthly schedule

 - Create a report with the record id in column 1 and a datetime field in column 2